chrisbodger/VeinCam/Software/VeinCam-Tutorial.md

   </div>
 </div>

 Once the cable is firmly seated, press down on the edge tabs once again until you feel that click.
 Place the camera module down like in the next image, where the ribbon cable sits over the rear ports of the RPi.
-Put a slight kink in the ribbon cable suppost (Blue plastic) to help keep the cable flat.
+Put a slight kink in the ribbon cable support (Blue plastic) to help keep the cable flat.

 <div class="row">
   <div class="column">